 Kill Devil Hills real estate is some of the most expensive in North Carolina, although Kill Devil Hills house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns, Kill Devil Hills isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Kill Devil Hills are a mix of both white- and blue-collar jobs.
+Kill Devil Hills is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Kill Devil Hills is a town of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Kill Devil Hills who work in food service (15.33%), sales jobs (14.97%), and management occupations (13.21%).
+There are especially a lot of people living in Kill Devil Hills who work in sales jobs (15.14%), management occupations (14.25%), and office and administrative support (13.69%).

 One of the nice things about Kill Devil Hills is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The percentage of people in Kill Devil Hills who are college-educated is somewhat higher than the average US community of 21.84%: 27.76% of adults in Kill Devil Hills have at least a bachelor's degree.
+The overall education level of Kill Devil Hills is somewhat higher than in the average US city of 21.84%: 27.10% of adults 25 and older in the town have at least a bachelor's degree.

-The per capita income in Kill Devil Hills in 2010 was $28,497, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
-This equates to an annual income of $113,988 for a family of four.
+The per capita income in Kill Devil Hills in 2010 was $26,996, which is upper middle income relative to North Carolina and the nation.
+This equates to an annual income of $107,984 for a family of four.
 However, Kill Devil Hills contains both very wealthy and poor people as well.

 The people who call Kill Devil Hills home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kill Devil Hills residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Kill Devil Hills include English, Irish, Italian, and Scottish.
+Important ancestries of people in Kill Devil Hills include German, Irish, Scottish, and Italian.

 The most common language spoken in Kill Devil Hills is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Spanish and French.